Watermelon Sugar: Live performances

 Styles first performed "Watermelon Sugar" on Saturday Night Live, shortly after its release and on 21 November 2019, he performed it on Later... with Jools Holland.
 Both performances were performed alongside "Lights Up".
 He performed it at Capital FM's Jingle Bell Ball on 7 December 2019.
 On 13 December 2019, Styles performed the song as part of his one night only concert at The Forum in Los Angeles to celebrate the release of Fine Line.
 He also performed the song at a secret show at the Electric Ballroom in London on 19 December 2019.
 On 14 February 2020, he gave a live radio performance on BBC Radio 2's The Zoe Ball Breakfast Show and on 25 February 2020, he performed it as part of his NPR Tiny Desk Concert.
 It was performed by Styles on Today at Rockefeller Center on 26 February 2020.
-Styles performed the song on 28 February 2020 at the Music Hall of Williamsburg in Brooklyn as part of a secret session with Sirius XM and Pandora.
+Styles performed the song on 28 February 2020 at the Music Hall of Williamsburg in Brooklyn as part of a secret session with SiriusXM and Pandora.
 The following day, he performed it in another secret session, this time with iHeartRadio at the Bowery Ballroom in New York City.
 Styles opened the 63rd Annual Grammy Awards with a jazzy rendition of "Watermelon Sugar" on 14 March 2021.